-Example (4.1): Let it be wanted to draw 20 random six-digit numbers from the table of random two-digit numbers constructed by Chakrabarty (2016a).
+Example (4.1): Let it be wanted to draw 20 random six-digit numbers from the table of random three-digit numbers constructed by Chakrabarty (2016a).

-First way of drawing
+First method of drawing

-Let a trial namely the throwing of an unbiased dice be performed to make a choice which set's two-digit number will be placed at the left position, which set's two-digit number will be placed at the middle position and which set's twodigit number will be placed at the right position while combining them in the formation of random six-digit number.
+Let a trial namely the throwing of an unbiased coin be performed to make a choice which set's three-digit number will be placed at the left position and which set's three-digit number will be placed at the right position while combining them in the formation of random six-digit number.

 Suppose, the selected choice is as follows: